vercel/next.js/UPGRADING.md

 #### `@zeit/next-typescript` is no longer necessary

 Next.js will now ignore usage `@zeit/next-typescript` and warn you to remove it.
-Please remove this plugin from your `next.config.js`.
+Please remove this plugin from your `next.config.js`, and remove references to it in any custom `.bablerc` you may have.

 Usage of [`fork-ts-checker-webpack-plugin`](https://github.com/Realytics/fork-ts-checker-webpack-plugin/issues) should also be removed from your `next.config.js`.